 - Identify a space available in the same building, same property or remotely located of your business - Identify a local Licensed Child Care Center to provide care for children at your location.
-Local child care providers can be found through ECECD's online search portal at newmexicokids.org - The child care provider must be in good standing with ECECD - The child care provider must have a 3-Star rating or higher - The child care provider must be within 25 miles of your business
+Local child care providers can be found through ECECD's online search portal at childcare.ececd.nm.gov/search - The child care provider must be in good standing with ECECD - The child care provider must have a 3-Star rating or higher - The child care provider must be within 25 miles of your business

-- The Child Care provider must be willing to license and manage the daily operations, as outlined in the Child Care Center regulations (NMAC 8.16.2) - Determine if there will be any shared costs between the child care provider and your business to incentivize the child care for managing the child care facility for your business (i.e. - child care staff salary, lease of space, supplies, equipment, tuition, etc.) - Determine how many employees need childcare including the total number of children and their age
+- The Child Care provider must be willing to license and manage the daily operations, as outlined in the Child Care Center regulations in 8.9.4 (NMAC). - Determine if there will be any shared costs between the child care provider and your business to incentivize the child care for managing the child care facility for your business (i.e. - child care staff salary, lease of space, supplies, equipment, tuition, etc.) - Determine how many employees need childcare including the total number of children and their age